 BOSTON 5, MINNESOTA 1 IN BOSTON

-Opposition stars: Carl Yastrzemski was 3-for-3 with a walk.
-Mike Andrews was 2-for-3 with a two-run homer (his fifth), two walks, and two runs.
-Reggie Smith was 2-for-4.
-Billy Conigliaro was 1-for-5 with a home run (his fourth) and two runs.
-Sonny Siebert pitched a complete game, giving up one run on five hits and one walk and striking out four.
+Opposition stars: Mike Andrews was 4-for-5 with a double.
+Tom Satriano was 2-for-3 with a walk.
+Billy Conigliaro was 1-for-2 with a home run (his third), a walk, and two runs.
+Ray Culp struck out nine in a complete game, giving up one run on eight hits and three walks.

-Record: The Twins were 31-15, in first place in the American League West, two games ahead of California.
-They had the best winning percentage in the league at .674, bested only by the Big Red Machine in the National League (.712).
+Record: The Twins were 31-14, in first place in the American League West, 1.5 games ahead of California.